dsoto/ENSP-202/project/202-project.md

 ## Proposal Feedback
 <!--Due 24 Mar 2014-->

+You will receive two estimation proposals from your classmates.
-Your estimation proposal will be randomly assigned to two other students in the class.
-They will read it and give you feedback on
+You will read them and give you feedback on the following aspects of the proposals.

 - The clarity of the proposal

+How could the proposal be written to make it more clear?

+- Organization of the proposal

+Is it well organized?
+Does it have a structure that aids the reader in understanding the goals and methods?

-- The plausibility of the method proposed
+- The usefulness of the method proposed

+Apply the mathematical intuition you have gained so far in the class.
+Will the estimations proposed answer the question posed?
+Are there improvements that could be made to the method?

 Make your feedback supportive, constructive and keep it focused on the proposal.
 As a rule of thumb, provide comments only on the work, not the person.
+Your goal is to help your classmates improve the quality of their projects and reach their highest potential.

 ## Estimation first draft